December 15, 2022

-For people without student loans, discretionary income is simply relevant for determining how much “pocket money” you have.
+For people without student loans, discretionary income is relevant for determining how much “pocket money” you have.

 It’s very useful to know this number ahead of time—or at least have a rough idea.
 Otherwise, you can end up overspending.

 For example, let’s say you earn $4,000 per month.
-That’s a lot of money, right!
-While $4,000 in your bank account may seem like a lot of dough, wait until you pay your rent, utilities, phone bill, buy groceries, and save a bit for a rainy day.
+That’s a lot of money, right?
+While $4,000 in your bank account may seem like a lot of dough, wait until you pay your rent, utilities, and phone bill, buy groceries, and save a bit for a rainy day.
 You may find that you’re not left with much at all!